5jt/dyalog-cookbook/manuscript/13_help.md

 * The right argument must be a valid and unused APL name. `CreateStub` will create a namespace with that name for us.
 * By default that namespace will be created in the root (`#`) but via the optional left argument you can specify a different parent.
+* After having checked whether a SALT function is the callback currently associated with the "Fix" event of the APL editor `CreateStub` will ask whether the new help project should be managed by SALT.

+  If the user confirms this she is given the opportunity to select a drive or a folder where the help project will be saved.
+SALT will also keep track of the insertion or deletion of nodes and help pages.
 * `CreateStub` will return a ref pointing to the help system but normally you don't need to assign that.

 `CreateStub` will create some pages and a node (or folder) for us.

 ## Behind the scenes